 His graceful and fluid running style, complete with long strides earned him the iconic nickname ‘Pride of Africa’ (also the motto of national air carrier, Kenya Airways) during the 2006 World Junior Championships in Beijing.
 Fours year later, Rudisha lived up to his moniker by becoming the first African to hold the World record over the distance after shattering a 13-year-old record held by Dane Wilson Kipketer.

-On 22 August, Rudisha raced to a new World mark of 1:41.09 breaking Kipketer’s record by 0.02 seconds.
+On 22 August, 2010, Rudisha raced to a new World mark of 1:41.09 breaking Kipketer’s record by 0.02 seconds.
 Then in Rieti a week later, the lanky 21 year old bettered that mark with a new personal best time of 1:41.01 to complete a remarkable season in which he was unbeaten in 14 races.
-You had to go back to the semi-finals of the 2009 World Athletics Championships for his last defeat.

 Son of 1968 Olympic 4x400m relay silver, medallist Daniel Rudisha, the younger Rudisha got the athletics buzz from his famous parent who showed him his Olympic medal when he was younger to spur him to great things.
 “I realised I could run after finding out that my dad used to run and it gave me the morale that if he did it then maybe I could also run,” the younger Rudisha says.
 “He made me so proud because I knew he could do it,” said the elder Rudisha, who was overcome with emotion as his son brought home the junior gold.